netsec-ethz/rains/DESIGN-SIGNATURES.md

 # Signature cache design and implementation

-## zone key cache requirements for proposal 2
+## Zone key cache requirements for proposal 2
 - cache has a maximum size which is configurable (to avoid memory exhaustion of the server in case of an attack).
 It is not fix size because it is operationally important that this cache has enough capacity.
 In case the number of cache entries exceeds a configurable threshold an alarm must go